SuperShrew/CPU/README.md

 2<address_here> = store specified address' value into the accumulator (overwriting what was previously in it) e.g. 254 (stores address 54 value in accumulator)

-3 = take a user input and store it in the accumulator
+3<type><address> = if type = 1 then it is a string input and the value is stored from <address> and onwards, each character being encoded in ascii if type = 0 then it is an integer input and stores value in accumulator

 4 = outputs current value in accumulator

-5<address_here> = adds the value in the accumulator and the value in the specified address, and overwrites the accumulator with the answer e.g. 546 (adds accumulator value and value at address 46 and outputs the result to the accumulator)

-6<address_here> = subtracts the value in the accumulator and the value in the specified address, and overwrites the accumulator with the answer e.g. 692 (subtracts value at address 92 from value in accumulator and outputs to the accumulator)
+5<operator><address_here> = if operator 0 adds the value in the accumulator and the value in the specified address, and overwrites the accumulator with the answer if operator 1 subtracts the value in the accumulator and the value in the specified address, and overwrites the accumulator with the answer e.g. 5046 (adds accumulator value and value at address 46 and outputs the result to the accumulator)

+6 = unused

-7<address_1(3 digits)><address_2> = branch if zero. moves the program counter to address_2 if address_1 is 0
+7<mode><address_1(3 digits)><address_2><address3> = branch if zero.
+mode = 0: moves the program counter to address_2 if address_1 is 0
-e.g. 713267 (if address 132's value is 0, the program counter will be set to excecute from address 67)
+e.g. 713267 (if address 132's value is 0, the program counter will be set to excecute from address 67) mode = 1: moves program counter to address 2 if address 1 = address 3

 8<number> = an old thing i decided to keep (may be removed in the future) sets accumulator to number defined e.g. 871 (sets accumulator value to 71)